Best Ways to Regain Custody After Drug Abuse: Understanding Your Rights in Addiction Recovery and Child Custody Cases

 Not only do these tools help parents maintain a relationship with their child, but they also help foster the family’s confidence in the child’s safety in otherwise risky co-parenting arrangements.
 Further, upon a Court’s review of your progress, a Judge may modify your parenting plan if consistent progress is evident.

-Even if you are not seeking custody of your child, Family Law professionals and court personnel will insist that you are responsible for maintaining your sobriety.
-A child deserves a safe, stable, and healthy environment, and they believe that responsibility falls on every parent.
+Even if you are not seeking custody of your children, Family Law professionals and court personnel will insist that you are responsible for maintaining your sobriety.
+A child deserves a safe, stable, and healthy family environment, and they believe that responsibility falls on every parent.

 The Bottom Line for Parents Seeking Custody